bparanj/crystal/computer/storage/hard-drive.md

 6. Inspect the hard drive bay:
    - Look inside the hard drive bay to see if a hard drive is installed.
-   - If a hard drive is present, it will typically be a rectangular metal or plastic box with a SATA connector and power connector attached.
+   - If a hard drive is present, it will  be a rectangular metal or plastic box with a SATA connector and power connector attached.
    - If the bay is empty, the hard drive has likely been removed.

 7. Reassemble the laptop: